cwilby/nextcloud-workflow-media-converter/README.md

 This app does not work if encryption is enabled.

 Since FFmpeg is used for conversion, its import filters decide the possibility and quality of conversion.
 Essentially, video and audio files can be converted.
-Due to a high number of codecs and formats, by default we feed anything to LibreOffice matching the rules specified in the workflow.
+Due to a high number of codecs and formats, by default we feed anything to FFmpeg matching the rules specified in the workflow.